ACCREDITATION AND MEMBERSHIPS

 - Association for Behavior Analysts International (ABAI): Board Certified Behavior Analyst Verified Course Sequence.

-- Accreditation Council of Business Schools and Programs (ACBSP): Bachelor of Arts in business, Bachelor of Science in accountancy, in business, in entrepreneurial management, in finance, in human resource management, and in marketing.
+- Accreditation Council of Business Schools and Programs (ACBSP): Bachelor of Arts in business, Bachelor of Science in accountancy, in business, in entrepreneurship, in finance, in human resource management, in management, and in marketing.

 - Illinois State Board of Education: K-12, elementary, middle grades, secondary, and special education licensure.